tenofovir disoproxil (TD)

-- Tenofovir DF (tenofovir disoproxil fumerate) is a nucleotide analogue that is commonly called tenofovir.
-The tradename in Europe is Viread.
+- Tenofovir D (tenofovir disoproxil) is a nucleotide analogue that is commonly called tenofovir.

-- In low- and middle-income countries (LMIC) this is a white tablet with the same design.
+- In low- and middle-income countries this is a white tablet with the same design.

 - Tenofovir is recommended to be taken with food in Europe and with or without food in the US.
 Food increases tenofovir levels by about 30%.
 The benefit of taking tenofovir with food is likely to be more important when first starting treatment, if viral load is very high, or if you have resistance to other nukes.